 Emails are easy to skip over or skim through, and phone conversations lack the face-to-face interaction we need to stay focused, alert and on topic.
 Daily stand-ups keep team members fully engaged and collaborating with one another, allowing colleagues build better relationships by talking to each other face to face.
 They also minimize multi-tasking since the meetings themselves are only 10-15 minutes!

 While the concept of a short, interactive meeting might seem too good to be true, having productive and topic-focused yet quick meetings with your colleagues is actually pretty achievable.
-Here are a handful of rules to guide you towards a successful cadence of stand-up meetings:
+Here are 7 rules that will guide you towards a successful cadence of stand-up meetings:

 1. Be mindful of everyone's time